 - Greatly enhance capillary density

 - Greatly enhance mitochondrial activity

 - Greatly enhance breakdown of fatty acids for muscle fuel (lipolytic beta–oxidation)

 - Enhance the capacity and pumping power of the heart chambers (ventricles-especially the left).

 These all coalesce into a scenario where you can run a long way, faster than previously, using less carbohydrate and far more fat for fuel.

 How much hard training is involved?
 None.
 But you’ll have to set aside sufficient time to do the necessary volume of work every day.
-Varied scenic routes help alleviate any feeling of boredom.
+Varied scenic routes and terrains will help alleviate any feeling of boredom.